 - Active listening: This means truly paying attention to what they’re saying, both verbally and nonverbally.
 Avoid interrupting or offering unsolicited advice.
 Instead, show empathy by acknowledging their feelings and validating their experiences.

 Once you’ve opened the door to communication, assess the severity of the situation.
 If your child expresses suicidal thoughts, self-harm urges, or extreme social withdrawal, you may need to seek immediate professional help.
+To further aid in preventative measures, considering a thorough suicide risk assessment may be beneficial.
+This approach can help identify early warning signs and evaluate the level of intervention needed for your child’s mental wellbeing.
 Facilities like Compass Health Center offer comprehensive mental health services and can be of great help at such times.

 Seeking Professional Help: Resources And Options